 By standing on the shoulders of history's intellectual giants, including Karl Marx and Adam Smith, you'll find new ways of exploring ideas and gain a deeper understanding of today's most pressing issues.

-The Department of Politics ranked 8th overall in the UK in Times Higher Education's ranking of the the 2014 Research Excellence Framework.
+The Department of Politics and International Relations is ranked in the UK top ten for the quality of our research outputs and our research environment in the Times Higher Education's ranking of the latest REF results (2021)

-Our staff advise governments and organisations globally and regularly contribute to news and current affairs programmes.
+Our staff advise governments and international organisations on a wide range of issues, and contribute to news media and current affairs programmes around the world

-During the summer term and vacation you'll consolidate your interests in a 12,000 word dissertation on a topic of your choice.
-The dissertation is worth 60 credits.
+During the summer term and vacation you'll consolidate your interests in a 12,000-word dissertation on a topic of your choice.

 Regular meetings with your assigned dissertation adviser will help guide you through the dissertation process, and support you in the exploration of your chosen topic.
 You'll also have the opportunity to present your dissertation at our research seminar presentation workshops.